devdav1999/currency-rate4/README.md

 API: https://api.exchangeratesapi.io/latest

 Clicking on a currency abbreviation will populate a bar inside the bar container along with the default bars already inside.
-Clicking on a an abbreviation existing will cause the bar to disappear.
+Also clicking on a an abbreviation existing will cause the bar to disappear.